How can I help?

 Fees for the course will be a maximum of £22,000*

-The aim of this apprenticeship is to provide a programme of study that will equip graduates with the knowledge, skills and experience necessary for a career as an environmental health practitioner, working in the public or private sector.
-Graduates will develop confidence, self-awareness, independent critical judgment, reflection, leadership skills and the ability to work as part of a team.
-Additionally, students will acquire a breadth of technical knowledge that will enable them to take a holistic view of the health impacts of stressors in any given context and to be able to select appropriate interventions within a broader framework.
+This apprenticeship aims to provide a flexible programme of study that will equip graduates with the knowledge, skills and behaviours necessary for a career as an environmental health practitioner.
+Using a new hybrid learning model combining distance learning with three on-campus blocks of delivery per year graduates will acquire a breadth of technical knowledge that will enable them to take a holistic view of the health impacts of stressors in any given context and to be able to select appropriate interventions within a broader framework.

 Leeds Beckett University has achieved Recognised Partner Status with the Chartered Institute of Environmental Health (CIEH) and is therefore eligible to have its Environmental Health provision accredited.
 The BSc (Hons) Environmental Health Degree Apprenticeship was Accredited by the CIEH in June 2020.